 It comes as no surprise that the report and its 30 cogent recommendations are being treated with the same disdain by the establishment as similar counsel to respect civilian supremacy or desist from supporting terror have earlier been.
 Doubtlessly nudged by “intimidating phone calls to senior editors”, the Pakistani media has projected the EU EOM report as a celebration of the democratic spirit of the July elections.
 It has, thereby, incontrovertibly established who, irrespective of Imran Khan being sworn in as Prime Minister, remains in control over the real strings of power in Pakistan.

 A second deleterious report that brings out the threat that Pakistan presents to the world has been released recently by the Centre for the Resolution of Intractable Conflicts (CRIC) at Oxford University and the international think tank Strategic Foresight Group (SFG).
 Titled ‘Humanity at Risk - Global Terror Threat Indicant (GTTI)’, this report, based on analysis of “the combative strengths and penchant for nuclear material” of terrorist groups proscribed by the United Nations and at least four individual countries, presents a tool to help anticipate the source of worldwide threats to global security.
-It also factors in the extremely relevant aspect of the support these terrorist groups get from States, intelligence agencies and criminal networks, and cites the example of Al-Qaida, “The birth of Al-Qaida was in Pakistan and then Pakistan influenced Afghanistan.
+It also factors in the extremely relevant aspect of the support these terrorist groups get from states, intelligence agencies and criminal networks, and cites the example of Al Qaeda, “The birth of Al-Qaida was in Pakistan and then Pakistan influenced Afghanistan.
 Osama Bin Laden had a safe haven in a huge compound near the Pakistani military establishment in Abbottabad”.
-The report defines active State support to terror as a situation in which the State helps form the terrorist group within its borders, directs the activities of such groups in other States, provides funds, equipment and arms to the groups, and creates a safe haven within its territory for a group to operate with impunity.
+The report defines active state support to terror as a situation in which the state helps form the terrorist group within its borders, directs the activities of such groups in other states, provides funds, equipment and arms to the groups, and creates a safe haven within its territory for a group to operate with impunity.
 Pakistan ticks all the elements of this definition.

 The report included a GTTI Scale, which is a function of the product of combatant strength and nuclear intent, to assess the threat posed by each of the 31 major terrorist organizations active across the world.
 It similarly identified countries on a comparative scale in terms of their support to terrorist outfits.
 The stated purpose of GTTI Scale was “to indicate the groups and supporting countries that need to be watched in future if the growth of terrorism is to be contained”.